Are All Dogs Trainable: What You Need to Know

 Your Dog’s Age

-Regardless of your dog’s age, they are capable of learning just about anything.
+Regardless of your dog’s age, we are capable of learning just about anything.
 However, if the training you want with your older dog runs contrary to their long-term habits, you may have a difficult time.

 A more immediate issue influencing an older dog’s trainability involves their medical health.
 Cognitive Dysfunction Syndrome (CDS) may develop in your dog as they age.
 This neurobehavioral disorder is very similar to dementia in humans and affects senior dogs in their daily lives, including training.